-- 1. Follow the safety guidelines listed in Safety instructions. - 2.
-Follow the procedure listed in Before working inside your system.
+- 1 Follow the safety guidelines listed in Safety instructions. - 2 Follow the procedure listed in Before working inside your system.

-- 1. Locate the MicroSD card slot on the vFlash/IDSDM module, and press the card to partially release it from the slot.
-To locate IDSDM/ vFlash module, see the System board jumpers and connectors section. - 2.
-Hold the MicroSD card and remove it from the slot.
+- 1 Locate the MicroSD card slot on the vFlash/IDSDM module, and press the card to partially release it from the slot.
+To locate IDSDM/ vFlash module, see the System board jumpers and connectors section. - 2 Hold the MicroSD card and remove it from the slot. - ONOTE: Temporarily label each MicroSD card with its corresponding slot number after removal.